geovedi/book-notes/2022/the-myth-of-normal.notes.md

 ### What Choice Do I Have?
 Childbirth in a Medicalized Culture
 - Introduction and Historical Context
   - Introduction to the concept of rehumanizing birth and acknowledging limits to dominating nature.
-  - Author's experience as a family physician performing episiotomies during deliveries.
+  - Maté's experience as a family physician performing episiotomies during deliveries.
   - Discovery of alternative birthing practices challenging conventional medical interventions.
   - Highlights of traditional practices validated by solid medical research.
   - Importance of aligning medical practice with both scientific advances and traditional wisdom.